iWasAWizard/BEND/docs/BEND_Quickstart.md

     ```bash
     ./scripts/manage.sh healthcheck
     ```
-    You should see a list of services with a green `[ OK ]` status next to each one. vLLM can sometimes take a minute or two to download its model and become healthy, so if it fails at first, wait a moment and try again.
+    You should see a list of services with a green `[ OK ]` status next to each one.

 2.  **Explore the Web UIs:**
     BEND comes with several web interfaces that you can access in your browser: